10 Best Free Coding Websites for Beginners (2026)

 Can I really learn to code for free?

 Yes.
 The 10 sites above provide everything you need.
 Thousands of people have become professional developers using only free resources.
+The barrier isn't money โ€” it's consistency.

 How long does it take to learn coding?